 The Profit , a 2001 film, was blocked from distribution in the United States due to a court injunction won by the Church of Scientology.

-to do with Scientology.
+nothing to do with Scientology.
 The Church of Scientology later took legal action in an attempt to stop further distribution of the film.
-The Church of Scientology claimed that the film was intended to influence the jury pool in the wrongful death case of
+The Church of Scientology claimed that the film was intended to influence the jury pool in the wrongful

 In April 2002, a Pinellas County, Florida judge issued a court order enjoining The Profit from worldwide distribution for an indefinite period.
 According to the original court injunction received by Wikinews, the movie was originally banned because